syncfusion-content/maui-docs/MAUI/ListView/mvvm.md

 {% endhighlight %}
 {% endtabs %}

-N> When Command is binded to `ItemTemplate`, it must also define `Source` property with its root element as reference.
-Only then it executes the property in the ViewModel of type Command.
+N> When a command is bound to `ItemTemplate`, it must also define `Source` property with its root element as reference.
+The property in the ViewModel of type Command is only then it executed.

 ## Event to command